Henry V, Duke of Brunswick-Lüneburg: Family

 In 1556 Henry secondly married Sophia Jagiellon (died 1575), daughter of King Sigismund I of Poland, in 1556.
-The second marriage remained childless.
+The second marriage was childless.

 Henry's affair with his mistress Eva von Trott (1506–1567), a lady-in-waiting to his consort Maria of Württemberg, produced ten children [1522-1558].
 When rumours about his amour spread, he pretended she had died and arranged for a feigned funeral at Gandersheim Abbey, while she hid in Liebenburg Castle.
 Eva and the duke continued to meet even after Maria's death.
 She likewise had to flee from the Brunswick lands during the Schmalkaldic War in 1543, but returned and retired to Hildesheim.
 The ducal affair inspired Martin Luther to write his libel Wider Hans Worst in 1541.